Timing Belt Replacement Cost

 How much does it cost to replace a timing belt?

 As you might expect, parts tend to be more expensive for luxury vehicles, and the difficulty of accessing your vehicle’s timing belt can have a huge impact on your overall cost.
-To illustrate, here are some timing belt replacement cost estimates for different vehicles from RepairPal.
+To illustrate, here are some RepairPal timing belt replacement cost estimates for a selection of vehicles.

 Timing belt replacement costs by vehicle